manuelcoppotelli/beamer-roma-theme/README.md

 ## Installation
-First of all, you have to install Beamer, directly from source or using an already made package for your distro.
-Then install the theme
+First of all, you have to install Beamer, directly from source or using an available package for your distro; then install the theme.

 ### Unix installation
 On a Unix system just type in a terminal: